tharunkumarr98/content-craft/content/articles/powerbi-tmdl-view.md

 ---
 title: "Power BI TMDL View: Tasks You Can Finally Do Without External Tools"
 date: "2025-11-23"
-summary: "Explore how the new TMDL view in Power BI Desktop lets you perform advanced modeling tasks directly inside Power BI—eliminating the need for external tools."
+summary: "Explore how the new TMDL view in Power BI Desktop lets you perform advanced modeling tasks directly inside Power BI, eliminating the need for external tools."
 tags: ["Power BI", "Semantic Model", "TMDL"]
 ---